Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

 We now briefly remark on some useful upper bounds on $\Delta_{P}(\eta)$ that we alluded to earlier.
 However, using too loose of an upper bound may result in the runtime analysis not indicating a speedup.
-Note that choice of the bound on $\Delta_{P}(\eta)$ is not actually used by Algorithm~\ref{alg:generalized-short-path}. \begin{lemma}[Upper bounds on $\Delta(\eta)$] If $H$ has $P$ pseudo-Lipschitz norm $\lVert H \rVert_{P}$, then for $\eta \in [0, 1)$,
+Note that choice of the bound on $\Delta_{P}$ is not actually used by Algorithm~\ref{alg:generalized-short-path}. \begin{restatable}[Upper bounds on $\Delta_{P}$]{lemma}{deltaUpper} If $H$ has $P$ pseudo-Lipschitz norm $\lVert H \rVert_{P}$, then for $\eta \in (0, 1)$,

 Furthermore, if